Home

 For cross-platform projects I had to write the same script twice (./s/run.sh and ./s/run.bat).

-I write those scripts so infrequently that I every time I need to re-learn basics.
+I write those scripts infrequently so I need to re-learn the basics every time.
 How do I declare a function?
 How do I write if?
 How do I write a loop?

 In bash, simple things are complicated and non-simple things are very complicated.